 Marketing and sales copy have dumbed down the true meaning of transformation, which is unfortunate because the true definition is priceless.

 Here is the 3 part Merriam-Webster definition of “Transform”:

 The best synonym?
 Convert.

-I’m part of a transformation and change mastermind, led by a story- and narrative-driven psychologist who has been truly transforming people for over 40 years.
+For four years now, I've been part of a transformation and change mastermind, led by a story- and narrative-driven psychologist who has been truly transforming people for over 40 years.

 She agrees: people don’t understand the depth of the word.